xmake-io/xmake-docs/manual.md

 The result returned is: `{ { ['$id'] = 0, name = "GeForce GTX 960M", major = 5, minor = 0, ... }, ... }`

 The included properties will vary depending on the current CUDA version.
-Refer to [CUDA Toolkit Documentation](https://docs.nvidia.com/cuda/cuda-runtime-api/structcudaDeviceProp.html#structcudaDeviceProp) and its historical version.
+Please refer to [CUDA Toolkit Documentation](https://docs.nvidia.com/cuda/cuda-runtime-api/structcudaDeviceProp.html#structcudaDeviceProp) and its historical version for more information.

 ###### detect.features